suyash/bots/README.md

 ### Connector

 A connector is a websocket connection pool defined at https://godoc.org/suy.io/bots/slack#Connector.
 The connector package provides a type that can manage connections.
 By default all connections are also a part of the same service, but if required, can be abstracted out and the two services can talk using any transport mechanism.
 Sample HTTP implementations are by [httpserver](https://godoc.org/suy.io/bots/slack/connector/contrib/httpserver) and [httpclient](https://godoc.org/suy.io/bots/slack/contrib/connector/httpclient) respectively.
+There is also [an example](examples/slack/compose).

 ### Storage